KirbyKing186/GBS-SetProjectileRenderOrder/README.md

-# GBS-RenderProjectilesAboveActors
+# GBS-SetSpriteRenderOrder
-**Plugin for GB Studio to show projectiles above actors.**
+**Plugin for GB Studio to change positioning of projectiles and actors.**

-In GB Studio, projectiles are normally rendered behind actors. *RenderProjectilesAboveActors* edits `core.c` and swaps the positions of the `actors_update()` and `projectiles_update()` lines, so that projectiles can be rendered above actors.
-This engine plugin was built for GB Studio `4.0.2-e0`, and can be updated using the instructions below.
+In GB Studio, projectiles are normally rendered behind actors. *SetSpriteRenderOrder* allows the position of projectiles and actors to be changed, from both an event within GB Studio, and an engine field.
+Additionally, *RenderProjectilesAboveActors* forces projectiles being displayed above actors.
+As these plugins cannot be used together, choose the one that best suits your needs.

 <img src="https://github.com/user-attachments/assets/50e5d69a-c32d-448c-b725-741c8e04b33f" alt="An animated GIF of Chili from Hightail throwing arrow-shaped projectiles at a passive mushroom-shaped enemy.
 The projectiles appear in front of Chili and the enemy." />

 ## Updating

-Open the file `engine.json`, present in `plugins\RenderProjectilesAboveActors\engine`, and update the version text.
-If this does not fix any issues caused by being on a version higher than `4.0.2-e0`, continue with the following steps:

-To update the `core.c` file of this plugin to a newer version, eject the engine of a project loaded in an updated build of GB Studio, go into `assets\engine\src\core` of that project's directory, and copy the file `core.c`.
-Next, go into `plugins\RenderProjectilesAboveActors\engine\src\core`, delete the old `core.c` file, and paste the new one.
-Open the new `core.c` file, and search for `projectiles_update();`, which should be placed under `actors_update();`.
-Copy the line that has `projectiles_update();` and make it switch places with `actors_update();`, so that the final product looks similar to this:

-                projectiles_update();                                   // update and render projectiles
-                actors_update();

-Save the `core.c` file.
-If GB Studio was open during the updating process, save your data, restart the program, and verify that the updated plugin works.
-Delete the directory `assets\engine` if there is no more need for engine edits.
+Although this engine plugin was built for GB Studio `4.0.2-e0`, it works on `4.1.2-e1` and should function with future GB Studio versions until [core.c](https://github.com/chrismaltby/gb-studio/blob/develop/appData/src/gb/src/core/core.c) or [core.h](https://github.com/chrismaltby/gb-studio/blob/develop/appData/src/gb/include/core.h) recieve an update.
+If either plugin is installed on a version that is not `4.0.2-e0`, the GB Studio compiler will return a warning.
+If you have verified the plugin works, update the version text within `engine/engine.json` to resolve the warning.

-If you find a version that this plugin stops working on and you have followed these steps to update it manually, a [pull request](https://github.com/KirbyKing186/GBS-RenderProjectilesAboveActors/pulls) would be highly appreciated!
-You can also make an [issue](https://github.com/KirbyKing186/GBS-RenderProjectilesAboveActors/issues) and I will try and update it myself as soon as possiboe.
+At the time of publishing both plugins (September 15th, 2024), `core.c` was last updated with `ada640b`, and ``core.h` was last updated with `6388ebe`.
+If the hash do not match the most recent version of the file, then the plugin will most likely require an update.
+To manually update, try seeing what was modified in the file, and adapting those changes to the plugin's file.
+A [pull request](https://github.com/KirbyKing186/GBS-SetSpriteRenderOrder/pulls) would be highly appreciated if you are able to update it yourself.
+Otherwise, you can also make an [issue](https://github.com/KirbyKing186/GBS-SetSpriteRenderOrder/issues) and I will try and update it myself as soon as possible.

+To update the plugin sourced from an older release, simply merge the contents of the updated plugin with the old plugin.
+If you have *RenderProjectilesAboveActors*, make sure that no other engine plugin modifies `src/core/core.c`.
+Furthermore, if you have *SetSpriteRenderOrder*, make sure that no other engine plugins modifies `src/core/core.c` or `include/core.h`.

 ## Credits